-While the size of this beast makes this time measuring device stretch a bit the definition of a dressy timekeeper (at these dimensions the timekeeper really starts to draw attention to itself, which is considered a not very good taste among true connoisseurs), I understand the reason behind the decision.
+While the size of this beast makes this time measuring device stretch a bit the definition of a dressy timekeeper (at these dimensions the timekeeper starts to draw attention to itself, which is considered a bad taste among true connoisseurs), I understand the reason behind the decision.
 Sporting whole five off-centered indicators on its solid silver dial, the timepiece needed some extra space for them to breathe.
 Thus the relatively thin bezel and shorter lugs to make it look as compact as was practically possible.

 The version that you see pictured in this article is crafted from rose gold (ref.
-139.032), but there is also an equally beautiful version in yellow gold and a more modest looking (but a lot more expensive) version in platinum.
+139.032), but there is also an equally beautiful version in yellow gold and a more modest-looking (but a lot more expensive) version in platinum.
 As far as I understand, variations in gold will retail at approximately €38,900 and the one in platinum will bear an even more impressive price tag of €50,900.